Gilvancoelho/linkit-data-engineer/MyExperience.md

 # Linkit-data-engineer

-I Began at Saturday, due a fully last week (was my last sprint week, sorry) and started reading all requirements and understand implementations that need to be done.
+Hi Everyone, just to share some of my way and thougths doing this task.

-I draw a small schema with everything that I was planning to do.
+I began at Saturday, due a fully last week (was my last sprint week, sorry) and started reading all requirements and understand implementations that need to be done.
+I drew a small schema with everything that I was planning to do.

-1 I choose to download and spin up a Cloudera QuickStart Cluster in Docker Container in my local machine.
+I choose to download and spin up a Cloudera QuickStart Cluster in Docker Container in my local machine.
 The environment had some issues due a limited memory in my personal computer but due a limited time I decided to keep working in a Docker.

 **About the Architecture defined:**